Future developments in Singapore: Redevelopment of Shaw Tower

 As one of the older buildings in the Beach Road / Ophir-Rochor Corridor, the 42-year-old Shaw Tower will be redeveloped into a 35-storey Grade A office and retail tower as part of the rejuvenation of the area.
-The new Shaw Tower will have 400,000 square feet of office space and 30,000 square feet of retail space.
+The new Shaw Tower will have 37,161.216 square metre of office space and 2,787.0912 square metre of retail space.
 When completed, the development will be linked-up with adjacent Guoco Midtown and surrounding developments.

 The redevelopment is planned to have its construction synchronised with Guoco Midtown's to minimise disruption in the area and ensure that both buildings will be ready at the same time.
 The new Shaw Tower is scheduled to be completed by 2025.

 Redevelopment of Comcentre

 On 23 February 2022, Singtel announced an over S$2 billion plan to redevelop Comcentre from 2024 into a pair of 20-storey buildings with a floor area of approximately 110,000 square metres.
 The buildings will be equipped with the latest digital technologies and sustainable features, as well as being well integrated into the surroundings with an underground connection to Somerset MRT station.
 Aside from a retail podium housing retail spaces and Singtel's new flagship store, the development will also feature an elevated rooftop park and an integrated wellness hub.

 The new Comcentre will be developed in a joint venture with another developer that will be selected in May, although two were shortlisted earlier.
 Singtel will divest its stake to the joint venture company with a majority stake, although it will take up 30 per cent of the space as the anchor tenant.
 The new Comcentre will also be equipped with hybrid working spaces for other tenants.
 It will be completed by 2028, with Singtel working in other offices in the meantime.